-We get stronger, add more fat free mass, & build more muscle while strength training with creatine than we would if were training without it.
+We can get stronger, add more fat free mass, & build more muscle while strength training with creatine than if we were training without it.

 Plus, long-term use of it by healthy individuals — even with extremely high dosing of 30 grams a day (!) — has never shown any adverse side effects whatsoever.
 (3)

 Still, that doesn’t mean it’s right for everyone.

 1. It’s not a necessity for strength training success, it can just get you there faster.

 2. I just don’t want to hassle with taking a(nother) supplement.

 3. I prefer to try & get my daily creatine naturally, from my foods.